SaschaKay/jobs-research/README.md

 # To Do
 1. Rewrite BigQuery helpers as a class.
-2. Split transformation task in DAG into smaller parts.
+2. Split the transformation task in the DAG into smaller parts.
 3. Add analytics by key positions in Looker.
 4. Transfer views into DBT.
 5. Create a database schema visualisation and checks in DBT.